ncbi-nlp/Gene-R1/README.md

 ⚠️ **Notice: The outputs sometimes are not following the instruction, you can try again if this case occurs.**

-More details of model usage can be referred at our Hugging Face: [HF](https://huggingface.co/ncbi/Gene-R1-8B)

 # Acknowledgments